 If you’re looking for a quintessential New England coastal experience, the Old Port in Portland Maine is a must-see.
 With winding alleys, cobblestone streets, and the scent of the salty sea, it’s all the best of the Northeast in one package.

-You can wander around town taking in the sights, including ivy-clad buildings and a working waterfront along the wharf.
+You can wander around town taking in the sights, including ivy-clad buildings and a working waterfront along the docks.
 The Old Port is also home to a wealth of unique boutiques, shops, cafes, and restaurants.
-Everything from handmade jewelry and artisanal chocolates to vintage clothing and hand-crafted furniture.
-And when you need a break from all that shopping, you can pop into one of the many cafes or restaurants for a delicious meal or a refreshing cocktail.

-For art lovers, the Arts District offers a treasure trove of public art – including murals, statues, and sculptures that celebrate the region’s rich history and culture.
-From the colorful murals on the side of buildings to the stunning sculptures that grace public spaces, there’s always something new and exciting to discover in Greater Portland Maine’s Old Port and Arts District.
+Alongside our shops and neighborhood restaurants and cafes, you’ll find a treasure trove of public art nestled around downtown – murals, statues, and sculptures that celebrate the region’s history and culture.
+From colorful murals on the side of buildings to the stunning sculptures that grace public squares, there’s always something new and exciting to uncover.

 4. Get Out On Casco Bay